-If you rely on a pension, whether it’s an employer retirement benefit or state pension, you may find your loan options somewhat limited.
+If you rely on Kiwisaver, NZ Superannuation or another type of pension for your retirement funds, you may find your loan options somewhat limited.
 That’s because many lenders require you to have a steady job to be eligible.

-However, you do have some options.
-We take you through what those are and show you how to compare these options so you can choose the right loan for you.
+However, when it comes to loans for people on a pension, you do have some choices.
+Keep reading to find out what those are so you can decide on the right loan for you.

 How to apply for a loan on a pension

 Personal loan applications are counted as inquiries on your credit report.
-Inquiries play a factor in your overall credit score.
-Lenders may also view too many inquiries as a red flag.
+Enquiries play a factor in your overall credit score.
+Lenders may also view too many enquiries as a red flag.
 To keep your credit in good standing and improve your chances of approval, you may want to consider limiting your number of loan applications.
-Most lenders now offer borrowers the facility to check their eligibility before applying, without affecting their credit score.

 If it isn’t clear if you meet the minimum eligibility criteria, for example, you may have income from investments that aren’t “regular”, then it is best to get in touch with a lender before submitting an application.
 Every personal loan application is listed on your credit file and can hurt your chances at being approved for subsequent loans.
 Lenders can’t tell you for sure whether you are approved until you submit an application, but they may be able to clarify certain criteria or provide you with additional details.